• Skip to primary navigation

 How to Make Lemon Thyme Shortbread Cookies

 This recipe starts by making a simple lemon sugar.
 To start, combine granulated sugar plus lemon zest and, rubbing them together with your fingers to release the oils from the lemon zest.
 Cover and set aside.
+Got leftover lemons?
+How long do lemons last in the fridge?
+Don't waste them.
+Use them again for another lemony dessert.

 The preparation of the shortbread dough for this recipe is rather simple.